 Many people write to me and ask questions about knowledge therapy.
 They tend to wonder how reading a book will heal their spines and resolve their pain.
 They do not seem to understand that there is no need to heal anything, since the disc may not be the actual source of pain.
 It is merely there; coincidental and innocent.

 This does not apply to every case, but it does describe many chronic disc pain occurrences.
 If you are truly interested in knowledge therapy, I advise you to try it out for yourself.
 There is no cost and you have nothing to lose, except your pain.
-My recommended source is available here for immediate access via secure online server.
+Our proven pain relief program uses knowledge therapy combined with other techniques to prevent, manage and cure pain from a wide range of diagnosed conditions.